aaronjusvil/PA2/README.md

 ```
 using the display() function.
 Finally, the normalized array is saved as a .npy file using ```np.save('X_normalized.npy', Normalized_X)```.

-**2. Normalization Problem:** Create a 10x10 array of the squares of numbers from 1-100, and find all the elements divisible by 3.
+**2. Divisible by 3 Problem:** Create a 10x10 array of the squares of numbers from 1-100, and find all the elements divisible by 3.
 Save the result as div_by_3.npy.

 ```
 arr = np.arange(1, 101, 1)#creates an array that stores numbers from 1-101, not including 101, with an interval of 1 per number